RuiFSP/100-days-of-code/r1-log.md

 ## Log

 I was looking for a structured way to learn python and also project based.
-I came across Dr.Angela Yu [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/100-days-of-code/) which have a mini project at the end of each day.
+I came across Dr.Angela Yu [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) which have a mini project at the end of each day.

 All my projects and training exercises will be separated by day